Sahil-Lakhani/Mineccraft_server/README.md

 This repository contains the setup instructions for running a Minecraft server (version 1.21.4) using Ngrok for easy multiplayer access.

+⭐ Support the Project!

+If you found this project helpful, please consider starring this repository on GitHub! ⭐ It helps others discover this project and keeps me motivated to improve it.
+Thank you for your support! 💖

 ## 1. Prerequisites

 * A computer with **Windows**, **macOS**, or **Linux**